jonkhler/blog/README.md

 # simple markdown blogging framework

 I like simplicity in design.
-As such this is a simple markdown blogging framework that builds upon [prior work](https://owickstrom.github.io/the-monospace-web/) adding some bells and whistles:
+As such this is a simple markdown blogging framework building on [prior work](https://owickstrom.github.io/the-monospace-web/) and adding the following bells and whistles:

 1. automatically include entries via `@include path/to/files`
 2. sort entries by creation time and add some timestamp